 Tharparkar is a fertile desert if its land gets adequate water.
 Multiple crops can be cultivated here in a year.
 This can help eliminate poverty and malnutrition of the people.

-In 2014, Dua Foundation installed a tube-well on ten acres of arid land of a local peasant in Tehsil Kaloi through which he successfully cultivated mustard crop.
+In September 2015, Dua Foundation installed a tube-well on ten acres of arid land of a local peasant in Tehsil Kaloi through which he successfully cultivated mustard crop.

 So far, 62 agro farms in different villages of Thar have been set up through which more than 350 acres of barren land has been made arable and cultivable.
 The local peasants are growing wheat, cotton, mustard, onions and some other crops in these farms.
 Different types of fodder such as Lucerne, Rhodes Grass and Jantar (Sesbania) have also been grown.

 In Kaloi, Diplo, Chachro and Dahli lands of 8 to 10 acres are used to be marked for cultivation.
 Three water bores are drilled at the cultivation land, and solar-powered sub-submersible pumps are installed at each bore to pull water.
 Large tanks are used to construct to store the water.

 Huge water-consuming crops like bananas, rice, and sugarcane are avoided, and sprinklers and drip irrigation systems are installed to minimize water use.

 We construct large wells with a diameter of 18 to 20 feet and a depth of up to 200 feet in Tehsil Nagarparkar.
 We install submersible pumps either powered by diesel engines or solar panels on these wells to pull out water.
 Cotton, wheat, chili, and onion are cultivated very successfully in Nagarparkar and per acre, yield is also good.